huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Eight
 - [ ] Twelve

-#### Of the 41 Broadway theaters how many of them are actually ON Broadway?
+#### Of the 41 Broadway theaters, how many of them are actually ON Broadway?

 - [x] 3
 - [ ] 7